Do Our Staff require a High Risk Work Licence?

 Now here’s the dilemma for Unattended Boiler operations and maintenance staff.

-If you don’t have a qualified operator with a HRW licence in your organization who is also a qualified trainer, will you be able to demonstrate that you have received adequate instruction and training?
+If you don’t have a qualified operator with a HRW licence in your organisation who is also a qualified trainer, will you be able to demonstrate that you have received adequate instruction and training?
 We suggest you won’t!

 This is where we come in and provide the training.